TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Updates to Documentation
-  * Tech Docs: Update glossary with ESM, ECMA, UMD, IIFE
+  * Update glossary with ESM, ECMA, UMD, IIFE
   * Split the new client library, move _ui features to separate page.
   * Add message interaction diagram to "pre-defined-msgs.md"
   * Add note to documentation for the library manager that you can install LOCAL folders.